 We will only be collecting sharps boxes when residents have five or more boxes, we advise you to securely seal boxes when they are full and safely store these until your collection day.
 This will help us to reduce the number of visits we have to make across the borough during this time.

 If you have five or more containers, then we can collect them from your home.
-You do have to be at home when we visit.
-We collect on Wednesday from 7am until 4pm.
+We collect on Wednesday from 7am until 2pm.
 To organise the collection for a particular Wednesday, please contact us no later than 5pm the Monday before.
 We can't give you a specific time for collection

-We realise there may be exceptional circumstances, so please do not hesitate to contact us if you have any questions or concerns.
+We realise there may be exceptional circumstances, meaning you do not have five or more boxes, so please do not hesitate to contact us if you have any questions or concerns, tel.
+01455 238141.

 To obtain replacement containers you will need to see your medical practitioner because these items will require a prescription.